The easiest way to find 100% compatible upgradesUpgrade now

 - In the dialog that appears, there will be a representation of how much free space there is on your disk.
 If the free space is less than 20% of the total size of the disk, click the Disk Clean up button.

 - Verify the disk you want to clean.
 The computer will calculate how much space will be freed up.

 - Check all the boxes, then click OK

 A clean hard disk will allow your computer to find files faster.

 Uninstall unused programs

 Many computers come with programs and apps pre-installed; you might not even know they’re on your laptop.
 Or, you downloaded an app that you don’t use any more.
-Deleting these programs can free up disk space so it’s faster for your system to find the files you want.
+Deleting these programs can free up disk space so your system can find the files you want faster.

 To uninstall programs, follow these steps:

 - Click the Start menu or Windows button

 - Under Programs and Features, select Uninstall a program